zipurman/oVIRT_Simple_Backup/README.md

 #### Items Not Yet Completed
  - Better docblocks in code to make contributors possible ;)
  - Restore currently creates a clone which needs NICS, CPU, MEM, etc adjusted after complete.
 Working on getting a full restore to work but API is being fussy and cryptic.
- - Add retention period into headless mode so that older backups are removed
  - **Sometimes a shutdown/start of the VM Backup Appliance running the script is required as oVirt sometimes cannot image the reused /dev/XdX.
 If you are having issue, shutdown the vm and then start it again.
 Reboot wont work.**
 ---